husonlab/splitstree6/doc/user-manual.md

 the network.
 This is sufficient to represent all of the split weights, and is generally much faster to compute and draw.
-To switch back and forward between the graph mode and the outline mode use the pop-up menu at the left of the toolbar (.
+To switch back and forward between the graph mode and the outline mode use the pop-up menu at the left of the toolbar.

 ### Split Decomposition